shootaroo/jit-grunt/README.md

 Total 1.4s
 ```

-Have a pleasant grunt life!
+Have a pleasant Grunt life!

 ## Install